dotnet/docs/docs/core/versions/selection.md

 ## Self-contained deployments include the selected runtime

 You can publish an application as a [**self-contained distribution**](../deploying/index.md#self-contained-deployments-scd).
 This approach includes .NET Core.
 Self-contained distributions do not have a dependency on runtime environments.
-Runtime binding occurs at publishing time, not run-time.
+Runtime version selection occurs at publishing time, not run-time.

 The publishing process selects the latest patch version of the given runtime family.
 For example, `dotnet publish` will select .NET Core 2.0.4 if it is the latest patch version in the .NET Core 2.0 runtime family.
 The target framework (including the latest installed security patches) are packaged with the application.